EthereumEric/.ETH/content/posts/hello.md

-title = "Podcast available on Spotify, Google Play, and Apple Podcasts" date = "2022-01-29" author = "Eric" cover = "img/cbs.jpg" description = "\"New Releases\"NFTs that will help you repair your credit"
+title = "Podcast available on Spotify, Google Play, and Apple Podcasts" date = "2022-01-29" author = "Eric" cover = "img/hello.jpg" description = "\"New Releases\ "NFTs that will help you repair your credit"
 +++

-> "\"New Releases\"NFTs that will help you repair your credit"
+> "\"New Releases\ "NFTs that will help you become a machinist"
-> For an excusive Credit Building School NFT Stay Tuned.
+> For an excusive simply NFT Stay Tuned.